younix/lchat/README.md

 line chat
 =========

-Line chat is the littel and small brother of cii.
+Line chat is the little and small brother of cii.
 It is a front end for ii-like chat programs (e.g. [1] [2] [3]).
 It uses tail(1) -f to get the chat output in background.